jennah1016/COMP398/README.md

 This is a semester-long project for an indepedent study in computer science, taken in the Spring 2024 semester.
 The purpose of this indepdent study is to create a project to help me develop my skills in HTML, CSS, and JavaScript.

+2024/05/04 update:
+  - removed text decoration from links in the header, updated CSS stylsheet to reflect this change

 2024/04/25 update:
   -adjusted CSS and spiderplant-profile.html to include the card-view class